HampusRydin/multi-agent-content-pipeline/README.md

 The live demo is **password-protected** to prevent abuse of API credits.

-- Employers / reviewers: the demo password is provided in application materials.
+- Employers / reviewers: the demo password is provided in application materials or by request.
 - After login, you can:
   - Submit a PRD
   - Watch the multi-agent pipeline run